 Obesity and fatty liver disease

-Obesity is a health condition that can cause many serious health problems such as high cholesterol, type 2 diabetes, fatty liver, heart disease and some type of cancers.
+Obesity is a health condition that can cause many serious diseases such as high cholesterol, type 2 diabetes, fatty liver, heart disease and some type of cancers.
 Because of the rise in the prevalence of obesity, the number of people who suffer from fatty liver disease is increasing, too.

 What is fatty liver?